ashleynewson/openra-map-generator/README.md

 - Generative AI can be difficult to reason about.

-- Generative AI may have unforseen limitations that more conventional software can solve.
+- Generative AI currently may have unforseen limitations that more conventional software can solve.
+  (Of course, the reverse can also be true - otherwise people wouldn't ever use it.)

 I have an ambition that my work could eventually make it into upstream OpenRA or otherwise be run on player's computers to generate maps in reasonable time.